BrainyEducation/JIF8312/readme.txt

 4 // Type localhost into the address bar of your web browser

 5 // Select the name of the site's directory that you placed in the www folder

+HOW TO SET UP A THE SERVER (on mac)

+1 // Download XAMPP

+2 // Click on 'Manage Servers' and check that you can run the Apache Web Server and the MySQL Database

+2b // If you cannot run the MySQL Database, click on it and press reconfigure -> change the port number to 3308

+3 // Place the site repository into Applications > XAMPP > htdocs

+4 // Type localhost/JIF8312/ into the address bar of your web browser

+5 // The HTML file should be loaded and if you set up the database, then everything should be working

 HOW TO SET UP A DATABASE